italiangrid/storm/troubleshooting.md

 In case the Backend host machine is not properly configured for what concern authorization, you will have different behaviour depending on the case.
 In case of:

-* Missing host certificates.
+* missing the host certificate
-* CAs rpm not up to date
+* not updated CA rpms

-the Backend will be able to perform simple SRM requests, but this misconfiguration will cause problem in any case of interaction with other Grid services, as for the srmCopy() operation.
+the Backend service will be able to perform simple SRM requests, but this misconfiguration will cause problem in any case of interaction with other Grid services, as for the srmCopy operation.

 But in case of:

-* User (or user FQAN ) not present in the /etc/grid-security/gridmapfile and /etc/grid-security/groupmapfile:
+* missing user (or user FQAN ) in the /etc/grid-security/gridmapfile and /etc/grid-security/groupmapfile:

 In case of operation that requires ACL set up, as for srmPrepareToPut, srmPrepareToGet, Mkdir, etc, user will get: